-"Chefs, open your baskets.
+"Chefs, please open your baskets.
 In them you will find the mystery ingredients for the appetizer round"

 Ted Allen, host of Chopped

 Crossing Iron Chef and Top Chef, Chopped is a Cooking Show competition.
 Like Iron Chef, the competitors are given secret ingredients they must use; Chopped gives them a basket containing three or four per course instead of just one.
 Also like Iron Chef, they have to make an entire meal, but only three courses rather than five.
 Like Top Chef's "Quickfires", the time limits are short, typically 20 minutes for the appetizer and 30 minutes for the entrée and dessert dishes.The show follows a simple recipe: each show starts with four contestants (preferably of varying careers, training, and specialties).
 There are three rounds of fast paced cooking with a basket of secret ingredients (at least one ingredient in each basket should be quirky, obscure, or difficult to work with).
 Quickly beat in a mixture of Jerkass and Nice Guy judges.
 Do not forget a can of "I'm Screwed...", this is needed to keep you sucked in!
 Bake for one hour and serve while hot.
 Goes well with a serving of Good Eats for dessert.Opinions on the show will vary, but it could be compared to Iron Chef lite.
 However, given the short prep time available, the lack of assistant chefs, the frequency of off-the-wall ingredients, and the do-or-die nature of each course, this format may be more difficult than Iron Chef.The success of this show and its format lead Food Network to create similar shows with formats similar to this.The show is part of Food Network's primetime block of programming and has run since January 2009.
 About five episodes at a time are available on Hulu.

 Ingredients that none of the chefs (and possibly none of the viewers) have even heard of make their way to the baskets sometimes, like karela and dulse.
 In the case of an ingredient called violet mustard, not even the judges, who are highly accomplished chefs, had heard of it before.
 This makes Chopped in theory also an Edutainment Show.

 The judges' episodes in the All-Stars tournament definitely count as this, as well as web-series Chopped: After Hours.

-Audience Participation: As of late some of the special episodes, such as the amateur chef's episode, Chopped Redemption and the Leftovers episodes, are influenced by viewers at the Food Network polls.
+Audience Participation: As of late some of the special episodes, such as the amateur chefs' episodes, Chopped Redemption and the Leftovers episodes, are influenced by viewers at the Food Network polls.